jerrod-lessel/postfire-debris-flow/README.md

 **Vegetation change is not soil burn severity.** The 270 dNBR threshold used here classifies moderate and high severity from vegetation change.
 M1 was calibrated against soil burn severity, which USGS maps with BAER field teams.
 The two correlate but are not the same, and in chaparral they diverge in a known direction: the shrubs burn completely, giving very high dNBR, while the soil underneath may only be moderately affected.
 The 76.5% figure reported above is therefore plausibly higher than a soil burn severity map would give.
 Running the threshold at 200, 270 and 350 is the planned sensitivity axis.

+This has now been measured rather than predicted.
+BAER published the field-validated soil burn severity for this fire as 51% moderate and 7% high, so 58% moderate-or-high, against the 76.5% produced here.
+Substituting their raster drops the terrain variable from 0.670 to 0.471 and closes 24% of the difference with the USGS assessment.
+The overstatement is slope-independent, and it is largest in moderately burned basins: where the fire burned hardest, satellite dNBR and field soil severity agree, and where it burned patchily they diverge.

-The comparison against the USGS assessment narrows this.
+The comparison also narrows what is at issue.
 Their F, which is mean catchment dNBR, agrees with this project's at r = 0.965, so the two pipelines measure dNBR consistently.
-The open question is the classification threshold applied to it inside T, not the dNBR itself.
+The gap is in the classification applied to it, not in the measurement.

 **Basins cover 87.6% of the burn area, not all of it.** Trunk canyons with more than 8 km² of contributing area are outside the model's calibration range and cannot serve as source basins.
 Those unassigned valley floors are exactly where debris flows travel and where damage occurs, so the map describes where flows initiate rather than where they end up.